-At the multilateral level the regional economic organisation “South African Development Community (SADC)” is a central element of cooperation with South Africa, in particular with regard to the Swiss Agency for Development and Cooperation (SDC) regional development cooperation.
+In the multilateral field, the regional economic organisation, the Southern African Development Community, is a fundamental element for cooperation with South Africa, in particular with regard to the Swiss Agency for Development and Cooperation's regional development cooperation.

 Development cooperation and humanitarian aid

-- management of natural resources
+- Management of natural resources

-- the areas of energy efficiency and climate change
+- Energy efficiency and climate change

 Swiss nationals in South Africa